georgringer/redirect_generator/Readme.md

   * 0 (error): Only receive error messages
   * 1 (warning): Receive error and warning messages
   * 2 (info): Receive all messages
+* *allow_empty_import_file*: If true an empty CSV file will silently skip the import, otherwise an error is thrown

 ## Usage